 Use it as a statement color

 Black Flame is the PPG Paints 2018 Color of the Year and Schlotter says it no only complements other design elements, but also can be used to make a statement.
-She recommends treating it as the fashion statement it is.
+She recommends treating it as the fashion statement that it is.
 “Treat your walls like a fashion runway and envelop the wall, trim and ceiling in it, and the hue will act like a black curtain and allow your artwork, furniture and other elements to take center stage.”

 Accent a wall

 You can use the color to define certain spaces and also direct the eye in a certain direction.
 Traditionally, white has been used to bring out architectural details.
-However, Magno says that black trim is becoming popular, and that even a small amount of the color on trim and windows contrasts well with light-colored walls.
+However, Magno says that using black on the trim and windows will contrast well with light-colored walls.
 “Sheen also plays a role with black paint, because a high sheen will be more apparent on a darker color as the highlights on the surface will appear more defined, while a lower sheen will complement a dark color by making a surface look very rich.”

-Schlotter says that interior doors have become the new accent wall in the house.
+And Schlotter notes that interior doors have become the new accent wall in the house.
 “Painting interior doors offers a great opportunity to showcase the door or just add some interest in a room,” she says.
-In this instance, the white trim keeps the area from being too dark.

 Make your kitchen glamorous

-This kitchen has a black backsplash, countertops, cabinets and trim.
+Black is used liberally in this kitchen.
 But, if you’re not ready for a full makeover, you can still use this color on a budget.
 “Modernize your kitchen by incorporating black matte lower cabinets with upper open shelving, adding sophistication and elegance into your cooking space,” Schlotter advises.
 Or you can juxtapose black and white cabinets.

 It’s a myth that small places should only be painted light colors.
 “Dark colors, like black, can be perfect for smaller spaces, like a powder room or a small full bathroom, making it unexpected and on-trend,” Schlotter says.
 “You will be the talk of the neighborhood by being so bold — and it will look amazing.”

 According to Texas-based designer Pablo Solomon, the most common trends now are black/white tile patterns, photos, art and area rug patterns, plus the selective painting of accent furniture.